kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 </style>

 Google is a company that does a lot of things.
-But what is Google really good at and became a household name for is **search** where it commands 90+% market share.
+But what is **Google really good at** and became a household name for is **search where it commands 90+% market share**.

 Google is doing so many things at once that the management decided to reorganize its organizational structure in 2015 and created holding company **Alphabet** that currently owns Google as its subsidiary together with all the other different businesses that were part of Google has and they started calling them "Other Bets."

-However, none of the Alphabet's "Other Bets" holdings is earning any significant revenues so far.
+However, **none of the Alphabet's "Other Bets" holdings is earning any significant revenues so far**.
 Quite frankly if you talk about Alphabet, you talk about Google and vice versa.
 All the talk about self-driving cars, hot air balloons providing internet, mosquito elimination, etc. so far did not translate into financial results.

 In this article, I will walk you through the Alphabet's annual report to see how it is generating its income.
 First few paragraphs summarize its annual earnings reports with more detail breakdown later.

 ## How Does Google/Alphabet Make Money?
 What is Google's main source of income?

-Google/Alphabet is active in many areas, but the main way it makes money is digital advertising.
-Advertising made 85% of $137bn of Alphabets revenues in 2018.
+Google/Alphabet is active in many areas, but the main way it makes money is digital advertising. **Advertising made 85% of $137bn of Alphabets revenues** in 2018.

-Google is earning money from advertising mainly by selling ads on its own sites (they call them Google properties).
+Google is earning money from advertising mainly by **selling ads on its own sites** (they call them Google properties).
 It is not only Google.com search but also Gmail, Google Maps, YouTube, Google Play.
-Revenue from Google properties makes the majority (70%) of Google's revenues.
+Revenue from Google properties **makes the majority (70%) of Google's revenues.**

-Another way how Google makes money from advertising is from selling ads placed on other sites that Google does not own.
+Another way how Google makes money from advertising is from **selling ads placed on other sites that Google does not own**.
 Companies or even individual bloggers will input a piece of Google's code on their websites and Google will start showing ads there, pocketing money from advertisers, taking its cut and paying the rest to site owners.
-Share of this non-google sites advertising revenue on total Alphabets revenue is 15%.
+Share of this non-google sites advertising revenue on total Alphabets revenue is **15%.**

-So only 15% of Alphabet' s/Google's revenue is non-advertising and here is a list of things this 15 % of Alphabet's revenue is coming from:
+So only **15% of Alphabet's/Google's revenue is non-advertising** and here is a list of things this 15 % of Alphabet's revenue is coming from:
 - Google Apps purchases + in/app purchases purchased on Google Play
 - Purchases of digital content on Google Play (Movies, Books, Music)
 - Google Cloud
 - Hardware (e.g. Nest thermostat, Pixel Phones, Google Home Speakers and others)

 You might notice that all of the revenue sources above are google services and products and none of it mentions other non-Google businesses that Alphabet owns.
-It is not because I forgot to mention it; it is because the Alphabet's other subsidiaries besides Google does not generate any material revenues.
+It is not because I forgot to mention it; it is because the **Alphabet's other subsidiaries besides Google does not generate any material revenues**.
 Alphabets "Other Bets" are not even 0.5% of revenue, so we can simply ignore it for now.
 Maybe it will change in the future, but this is where we are now and at least in terms of revenues Alphabet = Google.
 Alphabet = Google doesn't so easily apply if we look at operating income or net income level, but I will come to this later.

 ## How Much Money Does Google/Alphabet make: Summarized Earnings Report

-With $137bn in revenues last year which was a solid growth of 23%, Goole/Alphabet earned 30.7bn net income in 2018 which is a staggering 243% increase compared to the previous year.
+With **$137bn in revenues last year** which was a solid growth of **23%**, **Google/Alphabet earned 30.7bn net income in 2018** which is a staggering 243% increase compared to the previous year.

 Does it look too good to be true?
-It definitely is because if you look at Alphabet's summarized income statement below, you will see that although net income more than doubled, it's all thanks to two extraordinary items.
+It definitely is because if you look at Alphabet's summarized income statement below, you will see that **although net income more than doubled, it's all thanks to two extraordinary items**.
 -  One of them is high tax expense last year, which means that a new Tax Code impact temporarily inflated the tax line and comparison of 2018 to 2017 is skewed.
 - The second reason is high extraordinary unrealized gains on equity securities which are influencing "Other" line of Alphabet's income statement

-If you look at operating income, results do not look so promising because Alphabet's aggressive expenses growth ate up all incremental revenues.
+If you look at operating income, results do not look so promising because **Alphabet's aggressive expenses growth ate up all incremental revenues**.
 In other words, Google is having relatively strong revenue growth (+22%), but this growth is quite expensive and results in a zero increase in operating income.
 Without extraordinary items, the Alphabet's net income would be the same as last year.

-I don't think Google has a revenue problem, but it has a ballooning expenses problem which they will need to address sooner or later.
-The thing is that Alphabet management expects higher expenses growth to continue.
+I don't think Google has a revenue problem, but **it has a ballooning expenses problem which they will need to address sooner or later.**  The thing is that Alphabet management expects higher expenses growth to continue.

 Here you can see a simplified income statement both as a table and visualization in the form of a waterfall chart.
 It should give you bird eyes view of what is happening, and we will get into much bigger detail later.